Skip to content

 TIP: Make sure your passport has more than six month’s validity from your date of travel.

-Tip 2: Contacting your Indian mission for a regular Visa
+Tip 2: Contacting your Indian mission for a paper Visa

-You need to contact the Indian mission in your country to begin the process of getting a regular Indian Visa and filling out the Visa application form.
+You need to contact the Indian mission in your country to begin the process of getting a paper Indian Visa and filling out the Visa application form.
 Often, you will be directed to a company they outsource for processing Visas, such as BLS Services in Canada.
 So be prepared to have all your information, documents, and passport ready so that you can apply for an India Visa.
+Some people, such as those with a military or police background, cannot apply for the e-Visa.
+They need to apply for a paper visa.

 • If you are from Canada, visit the Consulate General of India, Toronto website or the High Commission of India in Ottawa website.